-Restricting the flow of coolant, therefore, causes the coolant around the engine to heat up quickly and as the heater core is plumbed on the hot side of the thermostat the cabin heat is available quickly too.
+Restricting the flow of coolant causes the coolant around the engine to heat up quickly, and as the heater core is plumbed on the hot side of the thermostat, the cabin heat is available quickly too.

 The thermostat is a clever wax-filled spring-loaded assembly.
-As coolant temperature rises, the wax inside the stat melts and expands causing the valve to open, and as the temperature cools the valve closes with the help of spring tension.
+As the coolant temperature rises, the wax inside the stat melts and expands, causing the valve to open, and as the temperature cools, the valve closes with the help of spring tension.
 This is a continuous process and is proportional to temperature.
 Typical stats begin to open at 180° F.

 Stats suffer from two problems – 1 Stuck closed, and 2 stuck open.
 A stuck open stat will cause cabin heating issues as the vehicle will take forever to warm up.

-Start and run your engine from cold, after just 10 minutes shut her down and grab both top and bottom hoses.
-If the stat is operating correctly, one will be warm and the other cold.
-It’s not important which, some cars fit the stat in the top hose and other the bottom.
+Start and run your engine from cold; after just 10 minutes, shut her down and grab both top and bottom hoses.
+If the stat operates correctly, one will be warm and the other cold.
+It’s not important which, some cars fit the stat in the top hose and others the bottom.